 Twenty organisations who receive funding from Creative Victoria will be selected for inclusion in the free program, with 10 organisations to participate in 2019 and 10 in 2020.
 Eligible organisations include:

 - Organisations Investment Program (OIP) clients

-- other multiyear funded organisations in the design, screen and games sectors
+- other multiyear funded organisations in the music, design, screen and games sectors

 Selected organisations will undertake a fully supported audit to investigate opportunities for change in leadership, creative programming, staff, marketing and audience development.
 Based on the results of the audit and the aims and objectives of the organisation, participant organisations will be matched with relevant mentors, who will be professional experts from the First Nations, Disability and CALD communities, to support the process towards transformative and sustainable change.

 Mentoring will include targeted training, support to develop equity and diversity plans, knowledge-sharing and resource development.
 DARTS will also support the development of a community of practice to facilitate sector-wide discussion and engagement.
 This will include a number of symposia and forums, development of resources, tools, templates and checklists, and extensive digital content and resources.